Escuela Éxitos Frequently Asked Questions

 Will the school offer art, music, and other activities?

 Absolutely!
-The founders and board of Excuela Éxitos believe that arts, music, other activities are an essential component of a well-rounded education.
+The founder and board of Excuela Éxitos believe that arts, music, other activities are an essential component of a well-rounded education.
 The art and music curricula will integrate culturally responsive elements in dance, music, and visual arts.

 Who is in charge of this school?